 I love beer.
 That much should be obvious by the very existence of The Gnarly Gnome.
 But there is another side of me that only those who either know me in “real life” or those who pay close attention will know… I also love cigars.
 There are few industries in this “modern world” that we are living in that really personify what I consider ‘Craft’ and aside from our beloved beer industry, I think the cigar industry hits the nail on the head better than most anything else does.
 Partaking in a fine, handcrafted cigar after a long day at work can only be made better with a fine, handcrafted beer alongside it.

 This was a world that I dabbled in for a while…the pairing of beer with cigars.
 I confess that I struggled with it, and had a more than a few pairings that just missed the mark before I decided that I needed to dig in and do some research… figure all this out.
 Lucky for you, I have cracked the code – sort of.
 Much like most pairing opportunities that you will find with beer, it’s a matter of taste, so things are going to differ a bit from person to person, or as I’ve found (and really love) sometimes it will even vary depending on a person’s mood, the season… all kinds of outside factors will change how you enjoy a pairing.
-A slightly more unusual pairing that I recently encountered was a cannabis vaporizer and a craft beer.
-I was definitely intrigued and must say that the 510 thread vape battery looked very powerful.
 I have come up with some rules though…some rules that are meant for you to break as you start to explore this world, maybe…but rules nonetheless.

 The Rules of Cigar Pairing